 the Turkish Chardonnay/Sauvignon Blanc called Patara which cost about 30TL a bottle, not too outrageous.
 Patara also makes the red, Cabernet Sauvignon I mention above.
 How many restaurants outside the Sirkeci Group carry this wine I don't know.
 We pretty much struck out on house-wine at other restaurants.
 But you can probably survive your trip by asking for any of the following wines all of which are reasonably priced:

 Villa Doluca Neo or Classic

 Ancyra Narince (white)

 Where to begin?
 I know!
 Go to Hafiz Mustafa Sekerlemeleri and taste everything in what we would call in Greece a zacharoplastion(sugar shop).
-Mountains of loukoum, towers of baklava,
+Mountains of loukoum, towers

 kadayiff, pastries, puddings and a staff that won't allow you to leave without tasting something.

 Turkey is a dream come

 true for sweets lovers.
 Baklava is made either with pistachio or walnut and layered filo dough coated in honey or sugar syrup.
 There are a number of baklava-like desserts which are variations of this.
 Kadaif is similar but uses a kind of shredded wheat and is also coated in sweet syrup.
 SŁtlaÁ is rice pudding, and kazandibi is a sort of baked pudding where they slightly burn the bottom to give it a sweeter flavor.
 Loukoum, or Turkish Delight is a gummy sweet, usually